tiukenywil11/mern-stack-demo/README.md

 # MERN stack demo

-## Part 1: ExpressJS APIs, and mongodbd instance
+## Part 1: ExpressJS APIs, and MongoDB instance

 Database:
 Check 'database' directory for instructions on how to deploy db.